This article looks at some of the best work by the most famous photojournalists working today.

 Acacia Johnson is an Alaskan writer, photographer, and expedition guide.
 She focuses on the relationship between people and nature in her work.

-Acacia’s photos are visually aesthetic and honest.
-In her gallery, you’ll find photos of people, landscapes, and animals.
-TIME, National Geographic, and others have featured her graceful style.
+In her gallery is a harmonious melting pot of people, landscapes, and animals.
+TIME, National Geographic, and others have featured her graceful yet breathtaking images.

 The Anchorage Museum and the Smithsonian Museum of American History house her photography.

-William is a French documentary photographer and National Geographic contributor.
+William Daniels is a French documentary photographer and National Geographic contributor.
 His photos focus on social issues in vulnerable communities.

 William has photographed the effects of illnesses and disasters all around the world.
 No matter where or when he shoots, he never compromises the quality of his photos.
 All of his images are perfectly lit and composed.